geodynamics/pylith/docs-sphinx/developer/contributing/newmaterial.md

 * Define auxiliary subfields.

   We build the auxiliary field using classes derived from `pylith::feassemble::AuxiliaryFactory`.
 The method corresponding to each subfield specifies the name of the subfield, its components, and scale for nondimensionalizing.
-We generally create a single auxiliary factory object for each governing equation but not each bulk constitutive model, because constitutive models for the same governing equation often have many of the same subfields.
+We generally create a single auxiliary factory object for each governing equation, but not each bulk constitutive model, because constitutive models for the same governing equation often have many of the same subfields.
 For example, most of our bulk constitutive models for the elasticity contain density, bulk modulus, and shear modulus auxiliary subfields.

   :::{important}
   Within the concrete implementation of the material and bulk rheology objects, we add the subfields to the auxiliary field.